ldv-klever/klever/docs/dev_env_model_specs.rst

       {"name1, ..., nameN": {process description},
       "name": {process description}}

-    - A name of the member is a string which is an enumeration of function names.
+    - A name of the attribute is a string which is an enumeration of function names.
-      These functions will be replaced by models generated from the provided process descriptions.
+      All these functions will be replaced by the same model generated from the provided process description.
     - No

 The model’s name is not necessary but the EMG component can generate several models per program fragment and such models